0

 There are two ways to approach the competency model, both of which you may want to consider:

 Either or both of these approaches will work as a foundation for creating competency-based interview questions.
-While both are useful, creating a competency model for each job classification will be much more time-consuming.
+While both are useful, creating a model for each job classification will be much more time-consuming.
 However, role-specific competency models may help you better identify the best candidate for each position.

 Whether your model is broadly defined or role-specific, you should do the following: